mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 Basing on CAN Identifier value, it is possible to distinguish :ref:`an addressing type <knowledge-base-addressing>` and a sender entity of a packet.

+.. note:: `Network Protocol Control Information`_ is placed in the second byte of :ref:`CAN frame data field <knowledge-base-can-data-field>` if extended addressing format is used.

 .. _knowledge-base-can-mixed-addressing:

 Mixed Addressing
 ''''''''''''''''
+Mixed addressing format specifies that the first byte of a CAN frame is an extension of `Network Address Information`_.

+.. note:: `Network Protocol Control Information`_ is placed in the **second byte** of :ref:`CAN frame data field <knowledge-base-can-data-field>` if mixed addressing format is used.

 Mixed Addressing - 11-bit CAN Identifier
 ........................................